startreedata/pinot-recipes/recipes/removing-server/README.md

 # Removing a server

-> In this recipe we'll learn how to force commit segments.
+> In this recipe we'll learn how to remove a server from a Pinot cluster.

 <table>
   <tr>